Wildlife Diseases, Parasites, and Infections

 Mange is a contagious skin disease that is caused by mites.
 Mange results in hair loss and is most commonly seen in foxes and coyotes in Maine, but has also been reported in bobcats, black bears, porcupines, rabbits, squirrels, and raccoons in other areas of North America.
 People can be infected with mange, a condition known as scabies.
 If you see a wild animal with mange, there is no need to call for help.
 Many affected animals with mange are able to recover from the disease.
 Mange is a naturally occurring disease that helps manage wildlife populations at healthy levels.
 Learn more at NWDC.

 White-nose syndrome is a deadly disease that affects bats that hibernate in the winter.
 It is called white-nose syndrome because of the white fungus commonly found on the muzzles of infected bats.
 WNS emerged in Maine in 2011 and affects several native bat species.
-Learn more on the MDIFW website.
+Learn more about white-nose syndrome.

 The winter tick is a small, external parasite which, like all of Maine’s 15 tick species, survives on the blood of animals.
 Unlike other ticks, winter ticks are not known to spread disease.
 However, they can be deadly to moose.
 Learn more on our winter tick page.